samfisherirl/Easy-Auto-GUI-for-AHK-v2/README.md

 - Their work served as the foundation for this project, I did very little work, just weaving the two solutions together.
 All the work was done by the creators just mentioned.

 # How it works
-- Runs Easy AutoGUI on ahkv1 (doesn't need to be installed, relies on built in exe's)
+- Easy AutoGUI runs on ahkv1 and does not require installation; it relies on built-in executables.
+- The conversion process occurs in real-time within the integrated development environment (IDE) and when selecting SaveAs/Save options.
-- Conversion happens in realtime in the IDE, and when selecting SaveAs/Save.
-Cloning windows with over 1,000 lines happens in under 1 second.
+- Cloning windows with over 1,000 lines takes less than 1 second to complete.
-- Custom contingencies provide minimal output errors, modifying ahkv2converter output for this specific use case.
+- Custom contingencies are in place to minimize output errors.
+They modify the output of ahkv2converter to suit this specific use case.
-- function-call converts to v2 with ahkv2converter
+- The function-call converts to v2 using ahkv2converter.
-- autogui has custom code posted in the github
+- The GitHub repository includes custom code for autogui.
-- works with embedded ahk exe's from ahkconverter, you do not need ahkv1 or v2, hypothetically this should run portably
+- It is compatible with embedded ahk exe files from ahkconverter.
+You do not need ahkv1 or v2 installed.
+In theory, this setup should enable portable execution.

 # Contribution
 If you have an idea or find a problem, click the Issues tab and create issue or fork and pull.
 Thanks!